miker2/FCND-Motion-Planning/WRITEUP.md

 ### Explain the Starter Code

-Explain the functionality of what's provided in `motion_planning.py` and `planning_utils.py` These scripts contain a basic planning implementation that includes...

 #### 1. `motion_planning.py`

 This script is very similar to the backyard flyer script.
 It uses event driven programming to command the quadrotor to arm, take-off, follow waypoints, land and then disarm.